slavaim/riscv-magenta/README.md

 # RISC-V port for Magenta kernel

 This is an initiative to port Magenta kernel to RISC-V architecture.
-The canonical Google's Magenta kernel supports x86-64 and arm64 architectures only.
+Magenta is a kernel for Fuchsia OS https://fuchsia.googlesource.com The canonical Google's Magenta kernel supports x86-64 and arm64 architectures only.

-This repository will be periodically merged with the canonical Magenta repository to keep it up-to-date.
+This repository will be periodically merged with the canonical Magenta repository https://fuchsia.googlesource.com/magenta to keep it up-to-date.

 Milestones:
   - 20 May 2017 the kernel is running in QEMU and switching between kernel threads